shivangi-aneja/COSMOS/Readme.md

 ## Dataset Description

 ### Dataset Statistics
-COSOMOS dataset consist of three splits : Training (160 K images), Validation (40 K images) and Test (1700 images).
+COSMOS dataset consist of three splits : Training (160 K images), Validation (40 K images) and Test (1700 images).
 For training, we do not have/use out-of-context annotations.
 We only use these annotations in the end to evaluate our model.
 The dataset stats are listed below.

 <p align='center'>Table 1: Dataset stats.</p>
 <table align='center'>